WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ### 5. Prediction and analysis

-As shown in the result, the performance has some extent improvement.
+As shown in the result, the prediction accuracy signifinantly improves around 1% - 2% compared to random pick.

 ### 6. Future work